-The most important part of an R&D Tax Incentive claim is correctly identifying your core R&D activities.
-Core R&D activities are required to solve a problem with a technical unknown based on a hypothesis, and there must be an experiment or experiments being carried out for the purpose of generating new knowledge.
-It is important that the problem you are trying to solve is technical rather than commercial in nature, i.e. R&D is usually required for testing if something is even possible, rather than simply testing if your customers would use it.
+The most important part of an R&D tax claim is correctly identifying your core R&D activities.
+Core R&D activities are required to resolve a technical unknown based on a hypothesis, and there must be an experiment or sequence of related experiments carried out for the purpose of generating new knowledge.
+It’s important that the problem you’re trying to solve is technical rather than commercial in nature, i.e. R&D is usually required for testing if something is even possible, rather than simply testing if your customers would use it.

-If a competent professional in the field is not able to determine the outcome based on information available, and investigation is required, it is usually a good indication that you are undertaking eligible R&D. This investigation though must directly relate to software development rather than lack of available information.
+If a competent professional in the field can’t determine the outcome of the experimentation based on information available, and technical investigation is required, that’s usually a good indication of eligible R&D. This investigation, though, must directly relate to software development rather than lack of available information.

-For software activities to be considered eligible for the R&D Tax Incentive, technical knowledge gaps need to be identified, and the activity must not be undertaken for the purpose of your own internal administration.
+For software activities to be considered eligible for the incentive, the technical knowledge gaps need to be identified, and the software development must not be undertaken for the purpose of your, or your associate’s, internal business administration.

-When tests and experiments are not classed as R&D
+When tests and experiments are not classified as eligible R&D activities

-When it comes to developing or improving new software there are essentially two types of testing that is usually undertaken; hypothesis testing and operational testing.
+When it comes to developing new, or improving existing, software there are essentially two types of testing that are usually undertaken: hypothesis testing and operational testing.

-Hypothesis testing (as I just mentioned above) is all about testing a technical theory.
-Expenses for activities classed as hypothesis testing and activities directly related to hypothesis testing are likely to be eligible for a tax offset.
+Hypothesis testing is all about testing a technical theory.
+Expenses for activities classed as hypothesis testing, and activities directly related to this, are likely to be eligible for the RDTI.

-Operational testing on the other hand, covers common software trials such as bug testing, beta programs, and user acceptance testing.
-Operational testing expenses on the other hand, are not, as these tests are conducted to refine an idea or program that is already developed.
-Similarly, if your business purchases a commercial software platform and then slightly customises or configures it, these solutions can typically be developed with the right technical skills.
-As a result, most configuration and implementation projects are not considered to be R&D activities.
+Operational testing on the other hand, covers common software development tasks, such as bug testing, beta programs and user acceptance testing.
+Operational testing expenses are not eligible for the offset, as these tests are conducted to refine an idea or program that is already developed.
+Similarly, if your business purchases a commercial software platform and then slightly customises or configures it, these solutions can typically be developed with the right technical skills without the need for hypothesis testing through experimentation.
+As a result, most configuration and implementation projects are not likely to be considered eligible R&D activities.

 Whole of platform claims

-It has been flagged by the Australian Tax Office who jointly administer the R&D Tax Incentive program with AusIndustry that there is a trend for some businesses to lodge R&D claims for entire software platforms as core R&D when only elements of the software development contain true R&D activities.
-It is important to discuss with your advisor how to properly separate elements of the platform that are business as usual, and what can be claimed as R&D.
+The Australian Taxation Office (ATO), which jointly administers the R&D Tax Incentive program with AusIndustry, has flagged a trend of businesses lodging R&D claims for the development of entire software platforms when only elements of the software development contain true core (or supporting) R&D activities.
+It’s important to discuss with your advisor how to properly separate elements of the project that are business as usual, and what can be claimed as R&D.

 Examples of eligible R&D activities

-To highlight what is and isn’t software R&D I have two examples:
+Here are two examples to highlight what is and isn’t software R&D:

-To allow for web based content in rural Australia, a software developer decided to develop and trial a synchronisation algorithm which would limit the bandwidth required to provide full synchronisation with the online system.
-At the outset, the developer did not know if the algorithm would limit the required bandwidth to a suitable level to operate in rural Australia and has to run live tests to trial the solution.
+To allow for web-based content in rural Australia, a software developer decided to develop and trial a synchronisation algorithm, which would limit the bandwidth required to provide full synchronisation with the online system.
+At the outset, the developer did not know if the algorithm would limit the required bandwidth to a suitable level to operate in rural Australia, and so has to run live tests to trial the solution.

-In this activity the developer was generating new technology in the form the algorithm, they didn’t know if it would work and conducted live trials.
-All of these factors add up to an eligible R&D activity.
+In this activity, the developer was generating new technology in the form of the algorithm; they didn’t know beforehand if it would work effectively, and so needed to test it with live trials.
+All these factors add up to a likely eligible R&D activity.

-To allow for an automated quoting engine a software developer must collect all of the information about the products and pricing.
-Once this information is collected the developer will implements it within a quoting tool that takes various inputs and performs a relatively simple calculation to provide a quote.
+To enable development of an automated quoting engine, a software developer must collect all of the information about the products and pricing.
+Once collected, the developer will implement it within a quoting tool that takes various inputs and performs a relatively simple calculation to provide a quote.

-In this activity the main risk is acquiring all of the information to develop the quoting tool, as a competent professional in the field would know that the calculation and platform are able to be implemented successfully.
-Although information collection may create a risk to the completion of the project it would be deemed as a commercial risk rather than a technical one.
-This means that this activity would be ineligible for the R&D Tax Incentive.
+In this activity, the main risk is in acquiring all of the information to develop the quoting tool, as a competent professional in the field would know that the calculation and platform are able to be implemented successfully.
+Although information collection may create a risk to the completion of the project it would be deemed a commercial risk rather than a technical one.
+This means this activity would likely be ineligible for the RDTI.